Busting 13 Common Myths about Abroad Education Loans

 MYTH 9: I have to repay my loan during my course

 Well, this statement is partially true in the case of private lenders like private banks and NBFCs.
-However, it is not true in the case of Government banks.
+However, this is not true in the case of Government banks.

 THE TRUTH: Repayment of loan does not begin until the moratorium period ends!